-Laila Ali & T.J.Maxx's "Maxx You Project" Is Helping Women Celebrate Their Individuality — EXCLUSIVE
+Laila Ali Doesn't Want To Be A Trend Follower, So She's Helping Women Celebrate Individuality — EXCLUSIVE

 Laila Ali wears many hats.
 She's a mother, a wife, an author, a four-time undefeated boxing champion, and of course, the daughter of the legendary boxer Muhammad Ali.
 But on top of all that, she's also an advocate for encouraging and empowering women in all walks of life.
 Laila Ali teamed up with T.J.Maxx for the second annual Maxx You Project, an initiative that helps women embrace their individuality.